Philology

 pangs.
 The Romantic appeal to a young man can scarcely be

 exaggerated.
-I remember especially Ludwig Tieck's Novellen and
+I remember particularly Ludwig Tieck's Novellen and

-those of his contemporaries, Heinrich Heine's sardonic ditties, his
+those of his contemporaries, also Heinrich Heine's sardonic ditties,

 first perspective on my own English tradition, but